 Center Focus System Binoculars

 This type of system is the most common focus method that’s used on modern and conventional binoculars.
-And surprisingly, it’s also the least understood system among bino users.
+And surprisingly, it’s also the least understood system among binocular users.

-While the general idea of use is easy to comprehend – just turn the wheely thing in the center, right? – it seems taking things further to actually properly calibrate it for your eyesight is where even the most apt hunters get lost.
+While the general idea of use is easy to comprehend – just turn the wheel in the center, right? – it seems taking things further to actually properly calibrate it for your eyesight is where even the most apt hunters get lost.

 So, for the sake of clarity, let’s go over center focus anatomy…

 Where is the Center Focus on Binoculars?